Techietimmy-ux/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script prints out the absolute path name of the current working directory.
+This command is used to list the content of my current directory